 - Coins or stamps collections

 Low Premiums with High Deductibles

 Homeowner’s insurance coverage comes with deductibles.
-A deductible is the amount of money the homeowner agreed to share in the event of an insurance claim.
-Cheaper premiums come with higher deductibles.
-Some people tend to choose home insurance plans with lower premiums.
-This may pose financial problems to homeowners who don’t have enough emergency funds.
-Homeowners with low premiums might shell out a huge amount of money in case they file a claim.
+Moreover, a deductible is the amount of money the homeowner agreed to share in the event of an insurance claim.
+In addition, cheaper premiums come with higher deductibles.
+Moreover, some people tend to choose home insurance plans with lower premiums.
+Furthermore, this may pose financial problems to homeowners who don’t have enough emergency funds.
+Homeowners with low premiums might lose considerable money if they file a claim.
 Always consider your financial capability when choosing deductibles for your insurance policies.

 Lack of Special Insurance Coverage

 Standard homeowner’s insurance policies do not cover home damages caused by natural disasters.
-Homeowners living in areas prone to natural disasters must ensure they have a specialized policy addressing this issue.
+In the same way, homeowners living in areas prone to natural disasters must ensure they have a specialized policy addressing this issue.
 Policy exclusions for natural disasters differ from one insurance company to another.
 Secure additional coverage to help you repair or rebuild your home in case it gets damaged by natural disasters.

 Common Natural Disaster that Needs Specialized Policy

 - Lightning strikes